 *

-But the nation and its workers will need more than just a sufficient rate of job creation to offset certain coming job destruction.
+But the nation and its workers will need more than just a sufficient rate of job creation to offset certain job destruction.

 Even if sufficient numbers of jobs are maintained, the growing need for workers to adjust to the changing nature of existing jobs or shift from existing jobs and tasks to new ones will be disruptive.
 Even in the best of conditions it takes time for workers to develop new skills to secure to jobs in which they can be productive, and as Acemoglu and Restrepo note, layoffs from existing jobs can depress local or national labor markets, further increasing the costs of adjustment.
 Some workers never quite adjust.

-Which is why the nation needs to commit to a deepset educational changes, new efforts to help workers and communities adjust to change, and a more serious commitment to reducing hardships for those who are struggling.
+Which is why the nation needs to commit to deepset educational changes, new efforts to help workers and communities adjust to change, and a more serious commitment to reducing hardships for those who are struggling.

 Promote a constant learning mindset